laocaoshilaocao/Thesis_Project/README.md

 ```
 cargo run --target x86_64-fortanix-unknown-sgx
 ```
 The clustering output will be printed in the terminal.
+ARI results can be calculated using cell_type annotation generated before using python.